efigart/efigart.github.io/essays/bootstrap.md

 <img width=45% src="../img/2.png">
 </p>

 Earlier this week we were tasked to pick a website, and visually recreate it using Bootstrap 5.
 I chose to recreate Frank Ocean’s <a href="https://blonded.co/">website</a>.
 It looks pretty simple but it still took a lot of time and effort to do.
-The biggest challenge was the formatting, it took a lot of micro formatting in my css file in order to duplicate it.
+The biggest challenge was the formatting, it took a lot of micro adjustments in my css file in order to duplicate it.
 Overall, it was actually enjoyable and allowed me to somewhat familiarize myself with Bootstrap 5.
 I atteched images above, the left one is the original and the right is my recreation.

 ## Conclusion